vmware/terraform-provider-wavefront/docs/resources/dashboard.md

 * `dynamic_field_type` - (Optional) For `DYNAMIC` parameter types, the type of the field.
 Valid options are `SOURCE`, `SOURCE_TAG`, `METRIC_NAME`, `TAG_KEY`, and `MATCHING_SOURCE_TAG`.

+### Chart Attributes

+The `chart_attribute` mapping is a raw JSON object that supports the full API.
+The easiest way to identify the configuration you want, is to edit your dashboard in the UI, view it as JSON and copy the chartAttributes section.

 ### Example

 ```hcl